 Add recommended conditions today

 The alert recommendation service is designed to increase alert coverage in a fast and simple way.
 Maintaining a high level of alert coverage is crucial for avoiding blind spots and viewing your system’s health.
 Just as you should have working smoke detectors throughout your home, you should create alerts for a well-monitored system.
+To learn more about AI, take a look at our infographic on how AI is driving digital transformation.

 The views expressed on this blog are those of the author and do not necessarily reflect the views of New Relic.
 Any solutions offered by the author are environment-specific and not part of the commercial solutions or support offered by New Relic.
 Please join us exclusively at the Explorers Hub (discuss.newrelic.com) for questions and support related to this blog post.
 This blog may contain links to content on third-party sites.
 By providing such links, New Relic does not adopt, guarantee, approve or endorse the information, views or products available on such sites.